Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-The Bektashi World Center is constructed on a large flat space where the elegant, newly finished tekke, the central place where prayer is conducted, stands out from a distance.
+The Bektashi World Centre is constructed on a large flat space where the elegant, newly finished tekke, the central place where prayer is conducted, stands out from a distance.
 Otherwise fairly simple, the complex consists of a museum, situated in the basement, a library, an Odeon, and an intimate gift shop with related souvenirs.

 In addition to the administrative and spiritual functions of the Bektashi order, several tombs of different Bektashi dedes (the Bektashi equivalent of priests) and saints are found in the complex.
-The Odeon is a fairly rare construction of its kind, quite similar to Sunni mosques but without any minarets.
-The museum and library house the history of this religious sect which has been practicing tolerance and harmony among religions for centuries.
+The Odeon is a fairly rare construction of its kind, quite similar to Sunni mosques, but without any minarets.
+The museum and library house the history of this religious sect which has been practicing tolerance and harmony among other religions for centuries.
 Here, you can discover the traces of Bektashism in Albania, the pilgrimage sites that gather all believers and the history of its founders.
-A special place in the museum is also dedicated to those who defended this religious community during the difficult Communist period.
+A special place in the museum is also dedicated to those who defended this religious community during the difficult Communist era.

 The main Bektashi holiday falls on March 22nd.
 Officially called Holiday of Sultan Novrus, this day is the Bektashi equivalent of the New Year and usually involves pilgrimage and prayer.
 Another important day for the Bektashi religion is the annual pilgrimage to Mount Tomorr in Berat, on August 2-25, where many non-believers famously join in, as well.